tillmzw/cos/content/npcs/kiril.md

 description: Leader of the pack.
 ---

-Leader of a pack of werewolves in Barovia.
-Deals with Strahd.
+Ruthless leader of a pack of evil werewolves in Barovia.
+Has dealings with Strahd.